gonultasbu/Drowsy_Driver_Detection/README.md

 - More data is required, especially night recordings.
 - The project has been forked, an Android implementation (diagonal recording) + embedded Linux implementation (front-face).
 - Apparently, the "perfect" dataset uses a different measure than eyes.
 Need to work on that.
-- Further discussion&research is required for deep learning implementation.
+- Data needs to be extracted and labeled for CNN.